 What About Losing a Little Sleep Every Night?

-Most people don’t go a full 24-hours without sleep.
-However, that doesn’t mean people are getting the recommended amount of hours each night.
+Most people don’t go a full 24 hours without sleep.
+However, that doesn’t mean people are getting the recommended number of hours each night.

 As mentioned above, sleep deprivation isn’t just going a night without sleep.
-Sleep deprivation is getting less than the recommended 7-9 hours each night.
+Sleep deprivation is getting less than the recommended 7-9 hours each night for a consecutive period.
 Doing this habitually leads to significant issues, such as decreased safety and productivity, and more.

 Some people claim they can lose sleep during the week and make it up on the weekend.
 While it’s still up to a lot of debate, the science seems against it.

-The most straightforward and simple solution: work to make sleep a priority and get a good 7-9 hours each night.
+The most straightforward and simple solution: work to make sleep a priority and get a good 7-9 hours each night so you don't have to risk the consequences of what happens when you don't sleep enough.

 Are You Ready to Improve Your Sleeping Habits?